 ” I knew that I was a substance the whole essence or nature of which is simply to think, and which, in order to exist, has no need of any place nor depends on any material thing.”
 (Discourse on Method 4)

 Before we assume the mind is an entirely material machine, consider the way our neural activity has the potential to invent stories.
 We can communicate stories from one physical body to another.
 This suggests that the content of your mind is not strictly physical.
 If the person is also information, you are a ghost in the machine.
-Before you try to leave your body, let us consider how becoming transcendental would be a bad idea if you are a ghost who needs the machine.
+Though, before you try to leave your body, let us consider how becoming transcendental would be a bad idea if you are a ghost who needs the machine.

 The film “Psychogenic Disease in Infancy” (1952), by the psychoanalyst Rene Spitz, shows babies developing health problems when deprived of regular contact with their mothers.
 This researcher suggests that people have specific needs.
 The body interacts with the environment, and the mind requires particular responses from the body to satisfy psychological needs.
 No healthy individual will ever grow isolated in a plastic container.
 Such a mind would be incoherent.